-Hibiclens CHG Shower Video

-Please note GBMC J&S Center requires patients to complete 4 showers at home before surgery
+Hibiclens Shower Video Please note GBMC J&S Center requires patients to complete 4-showers at home before surgery

-- Pre-Surgical Scrub: 4% Chlorhexidine gluconate (CHG). - $\succ$ Four (4) Total CHG Showers at home. - Begin three (3) nights before surgery, last application is on the morning of surgery before coming to the hospital. - Apply the CHG foam onto your 6 or 7 disposable cloths, lather the solution onto skin. - Avoid contact with your eyes, ears, mouth, and genitals. - Do NOT shave or use hair removal lotions, deodorant, perfume, lotion, creams, or oils on your body.
+- Pre-Surgical Scrub: 4% Chlorhexidine gluconate (CHG). - > Four (4) Total CHG Showers at home. - Begin three (3) nights before surgery, the 4th shower is the last application on the morning of surgery before coming to the hospital. - Apply the CHG foam (two pumps) onto your 6 or 7 disposable cloths, lather the solution onto skin.
+Leave on skin for 2-5 minutes. - Then rinse with shower water.
+Pat dry with a fresh clean towel. - Avoid contact with your eyes, ears, mouth, and genitals. - Do NOT shave or use hair removal lotions, deodorant, perfume, lotion, creams, or oils on your body.